qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 * GRASS
 * SAGA
 * OTB
-* Native QGIS algorithms
+* Native |qg| algorithms

-In the particular case of running QGIS under Windows, these algorithms are fully-functional in a fresh installation of QGIS and they can be run without requiring any additional installation.
+In the particular case of running |qg| under Windows, these algorithms are fully-functional in a fresh installation of |qg| and they can be run without requiring any additional installation.
 Also running them requires no prior knowledge of the external applications they use, making them more accesible for first-time users.